A Complete Guide to Outsourcing Customer Service

 Customer Service Outsourcing

-Outsourcing is the practice of contracting out an outside individual or a third-party organization.
+Outsourcing means hiring a third-party organization to handle tasks, such as managing a contact center or outsourced call center services.
 Basically, you employ them to do the work for you—for this instance, customer service.
-And as you may already know, this setup has benefits and setbacks.
+And as you may already know, this setup has benefits and setbacks, highlighting the need to carefully weigh the pros and cons of outsourcing customer service.
 Below are a few.

 Access to Highly Trained Individuals

-Outsourcing companies have their own set of specialized training to ensure that employees have the high skill sets needed for any job.
+Outsourcing companies have their own set of specialized training to ensure that employees, particularly customer service agents, have the high skill sets needed for any job.
 And sometimes, they’re even better than local workers.
-Hence, by outsourcing your customer service, you can have highly-skilled individuals on your customer service team.
+You can add skilled individuals just by outsourcing your customer service, meeting the demand for great customer service and reducing the overall cost of outsourcing.

 Cost-Effective

-The next—and the most common—benefit of outsourcing is that it can save you a lot of money.
-Considering currency conversion and other socio-economic factors, hiring customer service talents from developing countries will help you save a lot.
+One major benefit of outsourcing is its cost-efficiency, which aligns with the cost of outsourcing and utilizing great customer service techniques.
 You won’t need to pay a premium for the same expertise your local workers possess and have the same if not better customer service tickets resolution rates.

 Time-Zone Advantages

-Due to time differences in other countries, you can make your customer service available 24/7.
+Due to time differences in other countries, you can make your customer service available 24/7 through live chat options to respond to customer inquiries promptly.
 As a result, your customers can reach you anytime they have questions or other concerns.
 This will result in higher customer satisfaction, given that you address any problems as quickly as possible.

 Scalability

-Outsourcing customer service can also help you scale faster because there’ll be no need for increasing the size of your in-house customer service team only to accommodate growth.
+Outsourcing customer service can also help you scale faster because there’ll be no need for increasing the size of your in-house customer service team only to accommodate growth, thereby ensuring the capacity to provide customer support at scale.
 You know how expensive it can be to grow a team with local workers.
-Hence, outsourcing can leave you with more resources for your growth strategy.
+Hence, outsourcing can leave you with more resources for your growth strategy and improve customer loyalty.

 Language Barrier

 When outsourcing—especially in Asian countries, it’s given that English may not be their first language.
-This causes some miscommunication that results in unsatisfied customers.
+This causes some miscommunication that results in unsatisfied customers, highlighting the need for companies to consider outsourcing to providers that ensure great customer service.

 Lack of Control

-Another disadvantage of outsourcing, considering that you’re handing the task to the customer service provider, is that you’ll have less control over their agents and operations.
-You’ll only rely on their reports for issues that may come up.
+Another disadvantage of outsourcing, considering that you’re handing the task to the customer service provider, is that you’ll have less control over their agents and operations and therefore less influence on KPIs.
 Hence, it would be best to keep in touch and regularly hold meetings for updates and other concerns.

 Data security concerns